garth-c/tableau/README.md

 - what day of the week are the most sales being made
 - what month of the year are the most sales being made
   + the top viz shows the month of the year by sales and the dotted line is the average with a shaded part as the 95% confidence interval of the average
+    + the confidence intervals provide context around the significance of these differences
   + the bottom viz shows the day of the week by sales and the dotted line is the average with a shaded part as the 95% confidence interval of the average
+    +  the same is true for the confidence intervals on this viz
 <img width="491" alt="image" src="https://github.com/garth-c/tableau/assets/138831938/ab34436f-4fe7-4149-b3ae-48d1e0e9bb8f">

 Then I produce an interactive dashboard to drill down into key sales paramters to look for trends.
   + management would be able to drill into sales totals by manager, country, and product to evaluate sales trends by age group, gender, and sub-category
 <img width="493" alt="image" src="https://github.com/garth-c/tableau/assets/138831938/c754d557-12c8-4e0b-98c9-ade5eda1e237">

 In order to produce the above data viz demonstrations, multiple formulas were needed in Tableau as well as a few data type changes.
+A few examples of Tableau formulas are below.

 This Tableau formula converts the region number to a region name.
 The region number originally was imported as a numeric data type and I changed it to character data type in order to use the CASE WHEN function shown below.
 ```
-region names
 //function for region names
 CASE [Region]
     WHEN '1' then 'US Northwest'